troyfigiel/monorepo/README.md

 My workflow on other distros has always been to manually change config files.
 This inevitably puts me in a position where I have to change a piece of software and I do not remember the specifics of its installation and configuration.

-Nix circumvents this problem for me by creating the appropriate symlinks for me.
+Nix circumvents this problem by creating the appropriate symlinks for me.
 This means that if some configuration does not work, I can rollback to a previous configuration without any pain.

 ## But grokking Nix is also difficult